rameezk/blog-old/content/posts/2021-04-21--nix-as-a-potential-linuxbrew-replacement/index.md

 ## Linuxbrew

-Coming from a MacBook, I become comfortable with [Homebrew](https://brew.sh/) as a package manager.
+Coming from a MacBook, I became comfortable with [Homebrew](https://brew.sh/) as a package manager.

 Over time, I built up a collection of tools in my [dotfiles](https://github.com/rameezk/dotfiles) to maximise my productivity.

 When moving over to Ubuntu, I realized a couple of these tools were missing from Apt.
 Naturally I went with something I was most